 Review: The Okapi Promise

-This book is a must read.
-Paula Boer managed to create compelling, unique characters and then made each come alive as she changes the point of views and you climb up inside each of their heads.
+The Okapi Promise by Paula Boer is a must-read.
+She managed to create compelling, unique characters and then made each come alive as she changes the point of view and you climb up inside each of their heads.